 Primary Borrower

-Both Parent PLUS loans and private student loans can be borrowed by parents of undergraduate students to help them pay for their education.
-On both a Parent PLUS loan and a private student loan borrowed by a parent, the parent will be considered the primary borrower on the loan.
+Both Parent PLUS Loans and private student loans can be borrowed by parents of undergraduate students to help them pay for their education.
+On both a Parent PLUS Loan and a private student loan borrowed by a parent, the parent will be considered the primary borrower on the loan.

 Interest Accrual

 While the application processes for these loans will be different, both loan types will accrue interest.
-The interest rates for the Parent PLUS loans are set annually by congress.
+The interest rates for Parent PLUS Loans are set annually by congress.
 Interest rates on private student loans are set by the lender based on factors including the applicant’s credit score, income, and financial history, among other factors.

 Loan Disbursement

 Regardless of loan type, most student loans are disbursed directly to the school where they pay for the cost of tuition and room and board.
+Any leftover money from Parent PLUS Loans is given to the parent, not the student.

 Differences

-Here’s an overview of the major differences between Parent PLUS loans and private student loans.
+Here’s an overview of the major differences between Parent PLUS Loans and private student loans.

 Application Process

 One of the major differences between these loans is the application process.
-Because Parent PLUS loans are a type of federal student loan, students must first fill out the FAFSA.
-Then, parents are able to apply for a Parent PLUS loan through the Federal Student Aid website.
+Because Parent PLUS Loans are a type of federal student loan, students must first fill out the FAFSA®.
+Then, parents are able to apply for a Parent PLUS Loan through the Federal Student Aid website.

 Private student loans are administered by private lenders.
 To apply for a private student loan, parents will need to review the application requirements at their chosen lender.